incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/withdraw.md

 }
 ```

-An LP can create this type of transaction using the method `CreateAndSendPdexv3WithdrawLiquidityTransaction`.
+An LP can create this type of transactions using the method `CreateAndSendPdexv3WithdrawLiquidityTransaction`.
 See the full example below.

 ## Example
 [withdraw.go](../../code/pdex/pdex_withdraw/withdraw.go)